Updated in 2022! Boston on a budget... With lobster? Yes! Here's what to see in Boston when you're on a really tight budget.

 Boston Kitchen Pizza, right next door to the hostel, sells a wide variety of huge thin crust slices starting at $3.
 They are so big they could easily be two regular slices.
 If you've made a few friends, it's an even better deal to share a medium pizza, which has 6 of these giant slices.
 At $12-$13 a pizza, you're only paying about $2 a slice and there are a ton of creative combos to choose from.
 Vegetarians will love having 10 different meat-free pizzas to enjoy.

 Ryan doesn't eat lobster so a solo trip to Boston seemed like the perfect opportunity for this ocean-reared gal to get a lobster fix.
-I was determined to work some shellfish into the $200 Challenge but I also knew that this was no place to cut corners - it needed to be fresh and high quality.
+I was determined to work some shellfish into the $200 Challenge and track down cheap lobster in Boston but I also knew that this was no place to cut corners - it needed to be fresh and high quality.

 A little internet research brought me to the Thrillist's list of the 8 essential lobster rolls in Boston.
 They described James Hook & Company as the "steadiest lobster bargain in Boston" with classic, generous rolls.
 And the accompanying picture showed an overstuffed lobster roll with a serving of potato chips on the side.
 This was it!
 I was ready to recommend splitting the large lobster roll and side of chips for an $18 lunch - just $9 per person.

 Much to my dismay, the lobster rolls were served sans chips!
 Armed with the authority of my Nova Scotia lobster eating heritage, I can firmly say that there is no excuse for serving a lobster sandwich solo.
 You always put something on the side - potato salad, pickles, chips - SOMETHING!
 But I digress!
 It was time to rethink the lunch strategy.